EmperorG/war-of-blocks/README.md

 war-of-blocks
 =============

-War of Blocks, a game with weapons, based on the Minetest-engine
+War of Blocks, a free and open source Ace of Spades clone.